Edward Teller: Three Mile Island

 Teller had a heart attack in 1979, and blamed it on Jane Fonda, who had starred in The China Syndrome, which depicted a fictional reactor accident and was released less than two weeks before the Three Mile Island accident.
 She spoke out against nuclear power while promoting the film.
-After the accident, Teller acted quickly to lobby in defence of nuclear energy, testifying to its safety and reliability, and soon after one flurry of activity, he suffered the attack.
+After the accident, Teller acted quickly to lobby in defense of nuclear energy, testifying to its safety and reliability, and soon after one flurry of activity, he suffered the attack.
 He signed a two-page-spread ad in the July 31, 1979, issue of The Washington Post with the headline "I was the only victim of Three-Mile Island".
 It opened with:

 On May 7, a few weeks after the accident at Three-Mile Island, I was in Washington.
 I was there to refute some of that propaganda that Ralph Nader, Jane Fonda and their kind are spewing to the news media in their attempt to frighten people away from nuclear power.
 I am 71 years old, and I was working 20 hours a day.
 The strain was too much.
 The next day, I suffered a heart attack.
 You might say that I was the only one whose health was affected by that reactor near Harrisburg.
 No, that would be wrong.
 It was not the reactor.
 It was Jane Fonda.
 Reactors are not dangerous.